Teachers’ Guide To The Ofsted Maths Research Review 2021

 This research review is a complex, dense and, inevitably, somewhat selective document.
-While the timing of its publication may not be ideal for some teachers, it’s not a document that is going out of date.
 Our recommendation is that, at some point in the next few months, you dedicate some CPD time (ideally with your colleagues) to dive into the report and its extensive footnotes and reflect on the implications for your own practice, and your school’s curriculum and pedagogy.

 Read the full Ofsted maths research review here.